Aporus luxus

 Life Cycle

-Females trapdoor into paralysis and utilize the 's own burrow as a nest, depositing a single on the paralyzed spider.
+Females sting trapdoor spiders into paralysis and utilize the 's own burrow as a nest, depositing a single on the paralyzed spider.
 The larval stage develops within the spider burrow, feeding on the living but immobilized host.
 Details of and pre- stages remain almost wholly unknown.

 Behavior

 are constantly in motion while foraging on flowers, making them challenging photography subjects despite being fairly approachable.
 When feeding on umbelliferous blossoms, they position themselves to maintain an unobstructed view of potential threats.
-Females hunt trapdoor and usurp their burrows for nesting.
+Females hunt trapdoor spiders and usurp their burrows for nesting.

 Ecological Role